-Five Core Concepts at Heart of La Verne Law Model of Legal Education
+Five Core Concepts of the La Verne Model of Legal Education

 Basic Skills for Success